thingsboard/thingsboard.github.io/docs/user-guide/install/rpi.md

 ### Troubleshooting

-Thingsboard logs are stored in the following directory:
+ThingsBoard logs are stored in the following directory:

 ```bash
 /var/log/thingsboard